 Now, I’m not saying that we’re due for three losing years, but the future is unknowable.
 And, markets have periodic down years.
 Yet, running for the hills, going into all cash isn’t the solution either.
 After all, as economist John Maynard Keynes brilliantly said, “The market can stay irrational longer than you can stay solvent.”

-The U.S. stock market as represented by the S&P 500 is more richly valued than it has been since the turn of the century-that’s 21 years!
-The current Shiller PE ratio is 35.05 and the average ratio is 16.78.
-The Shiller PE or CAPE (cyclically adjusted price earnings ratio) is a price earnings ratio that divides the current price of a stock or index by the inflation-adjusted earnings from the previous 10 years.
+The U.S. stock market is more richly valued than it has been since the turn of the century.
+The current Shiller PE ratio is 32.54 and the mean ratio is 16.85.
+The Shiller PE is a price earnings ratio that divides the current price of a stock or index by the inflation-adjusted earnings from the previous 10 years.
 It’s a popular way to compare the valuation of stocks and indexes today with historical averages.
 Even with a dirth of underpriced stocks, you can still find some places to invest.